autonity/autonity/docker_e2e_test/README.md

         # In any case, engine should promise block consistent between nodes, and correct balance for each account.
         engineAlive: true # false means consensus engine should on-hold.

-    - name: "TC-13: Network partition.
+    - name: "TC-14: Network partition.
 6 break into 4 and 2, main party(4 validator) should not on-hold."
       condition:
-        crashNodes: [1, 2] # contain the nodes which leave the main party.
+        crashNodes: []
         scenario:
-          - delay: 2 # on the 5th second, disconnect peers.
+          - delay: 30 # on the 5th second, disconnect peers.
             action: "disconnect" # it apply p2p disconnection by managing ip-tables in linux kernel.
             peers: [[1, 0], [1, 4], [1, 5], [1,3], [2, 0], [2, 4], [2, 5], [2,3]]
       input:
-        duration: 180 # num of seconds the transaction sending duration.
         senderNode: 0  # node coin_base address will be used as default sender address.
         receiverNode: 3  # node coin_base address wil be used as default receiver address.
         amountperTX: 10 # 10 tokens to be transfer per transaction.